Codimension two souls and cancellation phenomena: Introduction

 \begin{cor} $\mathfrak M^{k,c}_{\sec\ge 0} (N)$ is not connected for $N$ as in Theorem~\textup{\ref{intro-thm: nondiffe souls}}. \end{cor}

-Given an open manifold $N$ admitting a complete metric of $\sec\ge 0$ with soul $S_0$, an attractive goal is to obtain a diffeomorphism classification of pairs $(N, S)$ where $S$ is a soul of some complete metric of $\sec\ge 0$ on $N$.
-Here we focus on the case when $S_0$ is a simply-connected, has codimension $2$, and dimension $\ge 5$.
-If $S_0$ has trivial normal bundle, and $S$ is any other soul in $N$, then the pairs $(N, S)$, $(N, S_0)$ are diffeomorphic (see~\cite{BKS1}).

-To our knowledge the results below are the first instances of diffeomorphism classification of pairs $(N,S)$ in which not all pairs are diffeomorphic.
+Given an open manifold $N$ admitting a complete metric of nonnegative sectional curvature with soul $S_0$, an attractive goal is to obtain a diffeomorphism classification of pairs $(N, S)$ where $S$ is a soul of some complete metric of nonnegative sectional curvature on $N$.
+Here we focus on the case when $S_0$ is a simply connected, has codimension $2$, and dimension at least 5.
+If $S_0$ has trivial normal bundle, and $S$ is any other soul in $N$, then the pairs $(N, S)$ and $(N, S_0)$ are diffeomorphic~\cite[Lemma 5.8]{BKS1}.
+To our knowledge the results below are the first instances of diffeomorphism classification of the pairs $(N,S)$, where $S$ is a soul of some complete metric of nonnegative sectional curvature on $N$, in which not all such pairs are diffeomorphic.

-\begin{thm} The total space $N$ of any nontrivial complex line bundle over $\cptwo\times S^7$ admits $3$ complete nonnegatively curved metrics with pairwise non-diffeomorphic souls $S_0$, $S_1$, $S_2$ such that for any complete nonnegatively curved metric on $N$ with soul $S$, there exists a self-diffeomorphism of $N$ taking $S$ to some $S_i$. \end{thm}
+\begin{thm} The total space $N$ of every nontrivial complex line bundle over $\cptwo\times S^7$ admits $3$ complete nonnegatively curved metrics with pairwise nondiffeomorphic souls $S_0$, $S_1$, $S_2$ such that for every complete nonnegatively curved metric on $N$ with soul $S$, there exists a self-diffeomorphism of $N$ taking $S$ to some $S_i$. \end{thm}